DonMMK/Drones-against-Malaria-and-Dengue/Progress/Research Done/README.md

 #### Vegetation indices (VI), please learn some basic ideas about VI
 - What is a vegetation index?
 Answer: A vegetation index is a mathematical formula that uses the reflectance of light from a target to determine the amount of chlorophyll in the target.
-- What are Vegetation indices?
-(Taken from Narmilan's Paper: detection of White Leaf Disease...)
+- List of vegetation indices can be found here: https://www.indexdatabase.de/db/i.php

 - What is the difference between NDVI and EVI?
 Answer: NDVI is a vegetation index that uses the reflectance of near-infrared and red light to determine the amount of chlorophyll in the target.
 EVI is a vegetation index that uses the reflectance of near-infrared, red, and blue light to determine the amount of chlorophyll in the target.